Coronavirus cuts 'deep scars' through meatpacking cities - KVIA

 But Tyson, with support from Iowa Gov. Kim Reynolds, waited until April 22 to announce that step after the outbreak intensified.
 The company warned of the significant economic consequences even a temporary shutdown would create.

-In three weeks, Black Hawk County’s cases skyrocketed from 62 to 1,523 — more than 1% of its 132,000 residents.
-Deaths rose from zero to 15.
-Ninety percent of the cases are “attributed or related to the plant,” the county’s public health director said.
+In three weeks, Black Hawk County’s cases skyrocketed from 62 to 1,546 — more than 1% of its 132,000 residents.
+Deaths rose from zero to 18.
+The county’s public health director said 90% of the cases are “attributed or related to the plant.”

-Tyson has not released the number of workers who tested positive but said that “workplace safety continues to be a top priority.”
+A Tyson spokeswoman said “workplace safety continues to be a top priority.”

 Thompson said the plant’s outbreak decimated the community’s “first line of defense” and allowed the virus to spread to nursing homes and the jail he oversees.
 “These are the places we did not want to fight the COVID-19 virus,” he said.